kzys/blog/en/content/posts/2020/hidpi.md

 In this regard, I still like Apple laptops.
 The cheapest MacBook Air is $999 but has "Retina" display (2560 x 1600), which is slightly taller than WQHD (2560 x 1440).

 As a spoiled Apple user, I hope manufacturers see HiDPI as normal.
 Even my [OnePlus 5T](https://www.gsmarena.com/oneplus_5t-8912.php), 2017 "flahship killer" budget phone has Full HD+ (2160 x 1080).
 [Nokia 6.2](https://www.gsmarena.com/nokia_6_2-9834.php), 2019 budget phone is Full HD+ (1080 x 2280).
-Full HD is for hand-held devices!
+So, Full HD is for hand-held devices!
 Laptops must have more pixels to be "crisp" for eyes.
 Please!